collapsed-stacks/startups/questions/8520/how-much-of-my-profits-should-go-to-the-person-that-found-me-a-customer.md

 - posted by: [Coral](https://stackexchange.com/users/7289746/coral) on 2016-02-15
 - score: 0

-<p>If there are no charges from the company to advertise your app id say give them 5% for the next year and review it then after the year.
+If there are no charges from the company to advertise your app id say give them 5% for the next year and review it then after the year.
 Only then will you be able to determine whether its working or not.
-If the app is selling up their percentage 10% with a two or three year review  (so for the next two/three years theyll only take 10% until the next review) and so it goes on...</p>
+If the app is selling up their percentage 10% with a two or three year review  (so for the next two/three years theyll only take 10% until the next review) and so it goes on...